alhassy/gentle-intro-to-reflection/README.md

 ## A relationship between `quote` and `quoteTerm`

-Known names `f'` in a quoted term are denoted by a `quote f'` in the AST representation.
+Known names `𝒻` in a quoted term are denoted by a `quote 𝒻` in the AST representation.

+For example ─I will use this 𝒻ℴ𝓃𝓉 for my postulated items─

-    postulate A' B' : Set
+    postulate 𝒜 ℬ : Set
-    postulate f' : A' → B'
+    postulate 𝒻 : 𝒜 → ℬ
-    _ : quoteTerm f' ≡ def (quote f') []
+    _ : quoteTerm 𝒻 ≡ def (quote 𝒻) []
     _ = refl

 In contrast, names that *vary* are denoted by a `var` constructor in the AST representation.